The Benefit of Being Bayesian in Online Conformal Prediction: Abstract

 \section{Abstract}

-Based on the framework of Conformal Prediction (CP), we study the online construction of valid confidence sets given a black-box machine learning model.
+Based on the framework of Conformal Prediction (CP), we study the online construction of confidence sets given a black-box machine learning model.
 By converting the target confidence levels into quantile levels, the problem can be reduced to predicting the quantiles (in hindsight) of a sequentially revealed data sequence.
-Two very different approaches have been studied previously: \begin{itemize} \item \emph{Direct approach:} Assuming the data sequence is iid or exchangeable, one could maintain the empirical distribution of the observed data as an algorithmic belief, and directly predict its quantiles. \item \emph{Indirect approach:} As statistical assumptions often do not hold in practice, a recent trend is to consider the adversarial setting and apply first-order online optimization to moving quantile losses \citep{gibbs2021adaptive}.
-It requires knowing the target quantile level beforehand, and suffers from certain validity issues on the obtained confidence sets, due to the associated loss linearization. \end{itemize}
+Two very different approaches have been studied previously: \begin{itemize} \item Assuming the data sequence is iid or exchangeable, one could maintain the empirical distribution of the observed data as an algorithmic belief, and directly predict its quantiles. \item Due to the fragility of statistical assumptions, a recent trend is to consider the non-distributional, adversarial setting and apply first-order online optimization algorithms to moving quantile losses.
+However, it requires the oracle knowledge of the target quantile level, and suffers from a previously overlooked monotonicity issue due to the associated loss linearization. \end{itemize}

-This paper presents a novel Bayesian CP framework that combines their strengths.
-Without any statistical assumption, it is able to both \begin{itemize} \item answer multiple arbitrary confidence level queries online, with provably low regret; and \item overcome the validity issues suffered by first-order optimization baselines, due to being ``data-centric'' rather than ``iterate-centric''. \end{itemize} In addition, it can adapt to an iid environment with the correct coverage probability guarantee.
+This paper presents an adaptive CP algorithm that combines their strengths.
+Without any statistical assumption, it is able to answer multiple arbitrary confidence level queries with low regret, while also overcoming the monotonicity issue suffered by first-order optimization baselines.
+Furthermore, if the data sequence is actually iid, then the same algorithm is automatically equipped with the ``correct'' coverage probability guarantee.

-From a technical perspective, our key idea is to regularize the algorithmic belief of the above direct approach by a Bayesian prior, which ``robustifies'' it by simulating a non-linearized \emph{Follow the Regularized Leader} (FTRL) algorithm on the output.
-For statisticians, this can be regarded as an online adversarial view of Bayesian inference.
-Importantly, the proposed belief update backbone is shared by prediction heads targeting different confidence levels, bringing practical benefits analogous to the recently proposed concept of \emph{U-calibration} \citep{kleinberg2023u}.
+To achieve such strengths, our key technical innovation is to regularize the aforementioned algorithmic belief (the empirical distribution) by a Bayesian prior, which robustifies it by simulating a non-linearized Follow the Regularized Leader (FTRL) algorithm on the output.
+Such a belief update backbone is shared by prediction heads targeting different confidence levels, bringing practical benefits analogous to the recently proposed concept of U-calibration \citep{kleinberg2023u}.